smurfix/jinja2/docs/api.rst

     print template.render(the='variables', go='here')

-Using a template loader rather then passing strings to :class:`Template` or :meth:`Environment.from_string` has multiple advantages.
+Using a template loader rather than passing strings to :class:`Template` or :meth:`Environment.from_string` has multiple advantages.
 Besides being a lot easier to use it also enables template inheritance.